JuanFelipeLedesma/pacman-js/README.md

 ## Original Game Source

-The original game was developed by [Original Developer's Name] and had several functionalities in place.
+The original game was developed by [@servetgulnaroglu and had several functionalities in place.
 However, there were a few bugs and issues that needed to be addressed to ensure smooth gameplay.

 ## Bug Fixes and Enhancements